 In Figure \ref{Fig::MethodComparison}, we show the performance of algorithms on difficult instances of the risk score problem for synthetic datasets with $d$ dimensions and $n$ samples (see Appendix \ref{Appendix::SimulationDetails} for details).
-We consider the following performance metrics: (i) the time to find a near-optimal solution; (ii) the optimality gap of best solution at termination; and (iii) the proportion of time spent on data-related computation.
-Since all three MINLP algorithms behaved similarly, we show only the best one in Figure \ref{Fig::MethodComparison} (\textsf{ActiveSetMINLP}) and include results for the remaining algorithms in Appendix \ref{Appendix::PerformanceComparison}.
+We consider the following performance metrics: (i) the time to find a near-optimal solution; (ii) the optimality gap of the best solution at termination; and (iii) the proportion of time spent on data-related computation.
+Since all three MINLP algorithms behave similarly, we only show the best one in Figure \ref{Fig::MethodComparison} (i.e., \textsf{ActiveSetMINLP}), and include results for the others in Appendix \ref{Appendix::PerformanceComparison}.

 As shown, \LCPA{} finds an optimal or near-optimal solution for almost all instances of the risk score problem, and pairs the solution with a small optimality gap. \CPA{} performs similarly to \LCPA{} on low-dimensional instances.
 On instances with $d \geq 15$, however, \CPA{} stalls after a few iterations and returns a highly suboptimal solution (i.e., a risk score with poor performance).

-In comparison to the cutting plane algorithms, the MINLP algorithms can only handle instances with small $n$ or $d$.
-On larger instances, the solver is slowed down by operations that involve data-related computation, fails to converge within the 6-hour time limit, and fails to recover high-quality solutions.
+In comparison, the MINLP algorithms can only handle instances with small $n$ or $d$.
+On larger instances, the solver is slowed down by operations that involve data-related computation, fails to converge within the 6-hour time limit and fails to recover a high-quality solution.
 Seeing how MINLP solvers are designed to solve a diverse set of optimization problems, we do not believe that they can identify and exploit the structure of the risk score problem in the same way as a cutting plane algorithm.